Child Protection Policy

-9. Devon Golf intends to work in partnership with Clubs and parents to review and implement child protection policies and welfare procedures, working in conjunction with the EGLCPO.
+9. DGL intends to work in partnership with clubs and parents to review and implement child protection policies and welfare procedures, working in conjunction with the EGLCPO.

-10. The Devon Golf Board of Directors will have the responsibility to ensure that this Policy and all procedures are implemented including taking any appropriate disciplinary action deemed necessary.
+10. The DGL Board of Directors will have the responsibility to ensure that this policy and all procedures are implemented including taking any appropriate disciplinary action deemed necessary.

 11. The County Welfare Officer has responsibility for responding to any allegations, concerns or child protection incidents, passing information to the appropriate EGLCPO and informing the appropriate County Golf Committees.

-12. No child may take part in any County-organised event without the DG holding a current and complete Parental Consent Form.
+12. No child may take part in any DGL organised event without DGL holding a current and complete Parental Consent Form.